ecosyste-ms/oss-taxonomy/README.md

 - Create visualizations of the open-source landscape
 - Build recommendation engines

-A combined JSON file is automatically generated (`combined.json`) for easy loading into apps.
+A combined JSON file is automatically generated (`combined-taxonomy.json`) for easy loading into apps.
+This file is always up-to-date and reflects the latest taxonomy changes.

 ## 📘 Term Format